Lowest Common Factor Of 12 And 15

 Data Analysis and LCM

 In data analysis, the LCM can be used to synchronize datasets with different time intervals.
-For instance, consider two datasets: one recording sales data every 12 hours and another recording marketing campaign data every 15 hours.
+And for instance, consider two datasets: one recording sales data every 12 hours and another recording marketing campaign data every 15 hours.
 To analyze the correlation between these datasets accurately, you need to align them using a common time interval, which is the LCM of 12 and 15 (60 hours).
 This ensures that data points from both datasets correspond to the same time frame, enabling meaningful analysis.

 Cryptography and Number Theory